 Most people like to use braid hair extensions so their style can be long-lasting and as protective as possible.
-This can include smooth synthetic textures like Kanekalon or natural-looking textures like Marley hair.
-Though, there is no rule that says you can’t twist your regular hair if that’s what you prefer.
-Here are 35 fun ways you can style your Senegalese twists.
+This can include smooth synthetic textures like Kanekalon or natural-looking textures like Marley hair, though there is no rule that says you can’t twist your regular hair if that’s what you prefer.
+Here are 31 fun ways you can style your Senegalese twists.

-Whether you have long natural hair, or you want installed extensions that look as natural as possible, both look amazing in Senegalese twists.
-The key to making this style last lies in the thin twisted sections.
+Whether you have long, natural hair or you want installed extensions that look as natural as possible, both look amazing in Senegalese twists.
+The key to making this style last lies in the thin, twisted sections.
 And if you really want this style to appear effortless, don’t make your baby hairs look overdone.
 To help keep your twists hydrated, O'Connor suggests using a lightweight oil every so often.

 Wood Blocks and Rings

 OK, so this isn’t an everyday hairstyle, but it still looks very cool—and of course it is, since it’s highly inspired by Ciara’s “melanin” cover story in Fault Magazine.
 YouTuber Shanell Khan recreated the style with twists instead of faux locs.
 The woodblocks and rings are certainly eye-catching accessories.

 Having tight twists doesn’t mean you can’t have curly ends for a spring effect.
 We admire the smooth transition between the dark to light brown shades.
 It looks very similar to a balayage bob.
 O'Connor recommends tying down your twists at night to help reduce the frizz and friction.

 Having a head full of chunky Senegalese twists can be a lot.
 That’s why we won’t blame you for wanting to throw your hair up in a high bun.

 Try leaving two Senegalese twists out of your topknot to frame your face and add dimension to your look.